 Chase IHG Credit Cards

 Unfortunately, hotel bills at Candlewood Suites properties (along with Staybridge Suites) do not earn you as many points as you would get staying at, say, a Holiday Inn Express.
-That is because unlike most IHG brands that earn 10 points for every dollar spent on overnight stays, Candlewood Suites stays only award 5 points per dollar spent.

 The 12 Most Popular Candlewood Suites Locations